 I recently wrote about having lived on the road for 7 years.
 But here’s how it came about and how I made it happen…

-Back in 2010 I decided to change everything and live a life permanently in transit instead of being based in London.
+Back in 2010, I decided to change everything and live life permanently in transit instead of being based in London.
 It was a perfectly rational decision.
-It had nothing to do with falling out of love with London nor was it anything to do with being daring or having a mid-life crisis.
-I left because I had always spent a lot of time travelling and it had now got to the point where living a life permanently travelling seemed more logical.
-Stuff was going on that made a life on the road within my grasp and due to an increasing abundance of Wi-Fi and Airbnb homes it was now sustainable long-term.
+It had nothing to do with falling out of love with London, nor was it anything to do with being daring or having a mid-life crisis.
+I left because I had always spent a lot of time travelling, and it had now gotten to the point where living a life permanently travelling seemed more logical.
+Stuff was going on that made a life on the road within my grasp, and due to an increasing abundance of Wi-Fi and Airbnb homes, it was now sustainable long-term.
 I was at the point where not making the leap would have been the irrational thing to do.

 In 2009, I had ‘relieved’ myself from having a geographically-grounding desk job.
 I’d shut down my Camden-based agency.
 I went freelance, staff-less and mobile.
 I realized with a whoop that I could now work from ANYWHERE.
 As a consultant, my new clients didn’t really give a rats-ass where I was as long as I was accountable and on the end of a phone call when they needed me.

 There were other catalysts too.
 I’d just been dumped (again), I had a couple of dysfunctional friendships going on, and unlike my friends, I didn’t have kids, and I didn’t have so much as a plant, let alone a cat, and I didn’t really want one either.
 In short, I had no ties.
 I also had a new client that wanted me to write launch strategies based on research conducted actually in the new market.
 How much better that research would be if I was there for at least a month instead of the usual 4-day-brutal-work trip.